ibm-cloud-docs/power-iaas/modifying-instance.md

     For more information about affinity and anti-affinity policies, see [What does it mean to set an affinity or anti-affinity rule?](/docs/power-iaas?topic=power-iaas-powervs-faqs#affinity).

-    In the API for create volume feature, the properties *antiAffinityVMInstances* and *antiAffinityVolumes* used to specify anti-affinity objects.
+    In the API, for create volume feature the properties `antiAffinityVMInstances` and `antiAffinityVolumes` are used to specify anti-affinity objects.
 You can specify only one object type for affinity or anti-affinity objects, either VM instances or Volumes.
 For more information about storage volumes APIs, see [Create a new data volume](/apidocs/power-cloud#pcloud-cloudinstances-volumes-post) and [Create multiple data volumes from a single definition](/apidocs/power-cloud#pcloud-v2-volumes-post).
     {: note}

 7. Click **Create and Attach**.

+For more information about updating the volume groups for GRS, see [Updating a volume group](/docs/power-iaas?topic=power-iaas-getting-started-GRS&q=deleting+a+volume&tags=power-iaas#update-vol-grp).